windfiresteel/windfiresteel.github.io/README.md

-A blog that was made by forking and uploading from Jekyll Now
+A personal blog and collection of short stories *eventually*